 Day 5.
 New Technologies and Post Production

 We'll explore the latest filmmaking practices including post production paths and colour grading.
 We'll look at the best ways to shoot digital to get the most from the format.
-We'll look at ways to manage data on set through verification programs such as Shotput Pro, and last but not least, we'll view and analyse the films students have shot during the course and one lucky student will win a Blackmagic camera for best overall effort during the course.
+We'll look at ways to manage data on set through verification programs such as Shotput Pro, and last but not least, we'll view and analyse the films students have shot during the course.
 Conducted by DoP Jaems Grant ACS, Cinematographer Con Filippidis and Colourist Marcus Smith, The Secret River, Barracuda, Nowhere Boys, The Wrong Girl).

 The Cinematography days use state-of-the-art professional equipment and are taught by a full camera, lighting and grip crew.